-BEAM runs as a classical startup.
+Beam runs as a classical startup.
 We raised money from investors and pay salaries.
-In the future, BEAM plans to pass governance of the protocol to a Beam Foundation (see “What is Beam Foundation”) Grin is a 100% volunteer project fueled by the community enthusiasm and occasional donations, supporting one paid developer.
+In the future, Beam plans to pass governance of the protocol to a Beam Foundation (see “What is Beam Foundation”).
+Grin is a 100% volunteer project fueled by community enthusiasm and occasional donations, supporting one paid developer.
 For the first two years, Grin will be governed by the core development team with input from the community.

 Beam has a capped total supply, standing at 262,800,000 total coins.
 Our emission schedule is as follows:

 - First year’s block reward is 80 coins per block